Accounts are found at the root navigation menu level

 Customers can leverage this account structure to satisfy different business models.
 For instance, an enterprise might have customers with different subsidiaries and use parent child relationships to manage these relationships.
 In another scenario, a customer may support share plan configurations where multiple child accounts share metered usage.
 In such a scenario a share plan might be assigned to a parent and the participating services in each share plan are assigned to each child account.

 LogiSense provides a workflow for account creation which involves configuring account level attributes such as name, type, default bill group, and currency.
 Each account can have one or more contacts associated with it.
 Setting up a contact is a necessary part of account creation.
-Different types of contacts can be associated with an account such as a billing contact, support contact etc. Along with contacts, one can also set up company attributes and relate those to an account.
+Different types of contacts can be associated with an account such as a billing contact, support contact etc.

 Several types of accounts are available: prospect, customer and partner to mirror the business classifications that a business has with their end customer.